 - Boosting your pup’s immune system through a balanced diet, hydration, exercise, and nutritional supplements.

-- Identifying any underlying issues such as skin or food allergies, or other health issues that could be contributing to ear infections.
+- Identifying any underlying issues such as skin or food allergies, or other health issues that could be contributing to ear issues

-In an ideal world, our pups would never have to deal with the pain and discomfort that comes with canine ear infections.
-Prevention is key.
+In an ideal world, our pups would never have to deal with the pain and discomfort that comes with canine ear issues.
 If an ear infection is detected, early treatment is the next best choice.